 This post contains affiliate links, includes beach chair review.
 The views listed here are 100% my own.
 Read why I love these chairs!

 Poolside Mama is the badge I wear all summer because we have an in-ground pool at our house.
-My three boys swim daily so they have learned to swim very well; they are now fishes so I don’t need to hover over them in the pool.
+My three boys swim daily so they have become amazing swimmers!
+They are now fishes so I don’t need to hover over them in the pool anymore, however, I am always present.
 Sometimes I swim also, especially when it’s hot.
-Sometimes I sit on the side of the pool to read my phone or work and soak up the sun and relax.
-Whether I’m in the pool with the kids or poolside, I love getting to be Poolside Mama for a bit each day.

-Having a pool is work with the daily water testing, application of chemicals, and constant cleaning but our family loves having it.
-The fun of it overrides the work because the kids can swim, get off their beloved screens, and exercise.
+Having a pool is definitely work with the daily water testing, application of chemicals, and constant cleaning but our family loves having it.
+The fun overrides the work most days because the kids can swim, get off their beloved screens, and exercise.
 We periodically get family swim time and host many parties.

 As a bonus, the kids have a creative outlet in their pool play.